JG204/StarView/README.md

 * Selection

   * To be able to select objects You have to first filter objects with Perspective Camera setting turned off.
 Then use *LMB* to select.
+  * Then, You can view details by pressing the "?" button on the bottom of the window or, if the stars selected are close to one another, use arrow to swtich in between them.

 * Filtering objects